Alexander-Rados/Final-Project/Final-Project-Master.md

 2018, using player statistics from their respective years and trying to predict their performance in the following season (thus, the outfielder Mike Trout’s 2015 statistical season will be used to predict his WAR in 2016).
-I only go back as far as 2015 as that is when the statcast data becomes available from Baseball Savant.
+I only go back as far as 2015 as that is when the Statcast data becomes available from Baseball Savant.

 For each website and year, I limit the player pool to those who have